scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Table :ref:`tools` provides an overview from the perspective of the DevOps engineer (i.e., contributor, maintainer, *you*, etc.).

-.. table:: Automation tools we think you should know about.
+.. table:: Automation tools we think you should start with.
    :label:`tools`
    :class: w